-Luteal Phase vs Follicular Phase
+Luteal Phase vs Follicular Phase: Key Differences Explained

 There is more to the menstrual cycle than simply a monthly event.
 It is the result of a carefully coordinated sequence of hormonal shifts that prepare the body for pregnancy.
 Many women track their cycle for a number of reasons, including family planning, symptom management, improving athletic performance or learning more about fertility.